fluidself/fluidself.org/_books/self-help/the-power-of-habit.md

 - **Isolate the cue.** Almost all habitual cues fit into one of five categories: Location; Time; Emotional state; Other people; Immediately preceding action

-- **Have a plan.** Once you've figured out your habit loop--you've identified the reward driving your behavior, the cue triggering it, and the routine itself--you can begin to shift the behavior.
+- **Have a plan.** Once you've figured out your habit loop—you've identified the reward driving your behavior, the cue triggering it, and the routine itself—you can begin to shift the behavior.
 You can change to a better routine by planning for the cue and choosing a behavior that delivers the reward you are craving.
 What you need is a plan.